StaticFilesPanelto be compatible with Django 3.0.

 - Added the Django mail panel to the list of third-party panels.

-- Convert system check errors to warnings to accomodate exotic configurations.
+- Convert system check errors to warnings to accommodate exotic configurations.

 - Fixed a crash when explaining raw querysets.